The Modern AI Playbook

 Figure 4: Types of cars detected in StreetView Images can be used to predict voting patterns

-Example 2 (CNN for Self Driving Car) In 2004 a self driving vehicles that participated in Darpa’s grand challenge drove 150 miles through the Mojave Desert without human intervention.
+Example 2 (CNN for Self Driving Car) In 2004 a self-driving vehicle that participated in Darpa’s grand challenge drove 150 miles through the Mojave Desert without human intervention.

-Figure 5: Darpa Grand Challenge Flayer from 2004
+Figure 5: Darpa Grand Challenge Flyer from 2004

 Compared to explicit decomposition of the problem, such as lane marking detection, path planning, and control, our end-to-end system optimizes all processing steps simultaneously.
 We argue that this will eventually lead to better performance and smaller systems.
 Better performance will result because the internal components self-optimize to maximize overall system performance, instead of optimizing human-selected intermediate criteria, e.g., lane detection.
 Such criteria understandably are selected for ease of human interpretation which doesn’t automatically guarantee maximum system performance.
 Smaller networks are possible because the system learns to solve the problem with the minimal number of processing steps.